orra-dev/agent-fragile-to-prod-guide/stage2-compensation/README.md

 4. **Better User Experience**: Clear communication when issues arise
 5. **Audit Trail**: Complete history of operations and compensations

-## How Orra Helps
+## How orra Helps

-- **Compensation Framework**: Orra provides built-in support for defining compensation handlers
+- **Compensation Framework**: orra provides built-in support for defining compensation handlers
 - **Automatic Triggering**: Compensation is automatically triggered when operations fail
-- **Orchestration**: Orra manages the complex flow of operations and compensations
+- **Orchestration**: orra manages the complex flow of operations and compensations

 ## Implementation Details